 The Reconciliation Fund awards grants to organisations working to build better relations within and between traditions in Northern Ireland, between North and South, and between Ireland and Britain.

 The Reconciliation Fund operates two funding rounds each year (in spring and autumn).
-The first funding round was completed in July 2020 and final grant payments are being made to successful applicants.

-Covid-19 and new Reconciliation Fund grant applications
+Covid-19 and future Reconciliation Fund grant applications

 Covid-19 and existing Reconciliation Fund grants/projects